Last Updated on April 20, 2021 by Rebecca Lake

 You can make great money and it’s a chance to really focus on what you’re passionate about.
 And even though you’re a business owner, it can still allow you some flexibility with your lifestyle.

-You could start a VA business, for example.
+You could start a virtual assistant business, for example, if you’re good at time management and organization.
 Being a VA basically means doing tasks that help other businesses grow.

 Some other ideas for online businesses include: